Jo Heaton CounsellingPrivate Counselling Service in Dunblane

 This is a difficult question to give a specific answer to because it depends on so many factors.
-It's something we would discuss at our first session and would review as we went along, making sure we work at your pace, taking into consideration your budget.
-I am able to offer short or long term counselling.
+It's something we would discuss at your first session and would review as we went along, making sure we work at your pace, taking into consideration your budget.
+I am able to offer short or long-term counselling.

 Will I need to attend weekly?

 Meeting weekly at least initially is important for establishing a working therapeutic relationship.
-Then, it is not uncommon to reduce the frequency of sessions as a client's needs from counselling change.
+Then, it is not uncommon to reduce the frequency of sessions as your needs change.
 We would review the frequency we meet as we go along until you feel ready to end, with the option to return for 'touching base/ checking-in' sessions in the future.

 How can I be confident that you are qualified?

-I am a registered member of the British Association for Counselling and Psychotherapy.
+I am an accredited member of the British Association for Counselling and Psychotherapy (BACP).
 You can check my membership on the professional register.

 I welcome enquiries by phone, text or email.
 I will always endeavour to respond to enquiries within 24 hours

 Call 07925 969 015